 College officials must be notified three weeks in advance of social events at which alcohol is to be served.
 This serves to inform College officials of events of sufficient size to require additional security.
-Event Registration Forms are available through the Office of Student Leadership and Involvement.
+Event Registration Forms are available through the Office of Fraternity and Sorority Advising.

-All individuals listed on the Event Registration Form assisting with events serving alcohol must have completed the “Events with Alcohol” training provided by the Office of Student Leadership and Involvement prior to the date of the event but within the current academic year.
+All individuals listed on the Event Registration Form assisting with events serving alcohol must have completed the “Events with Alcohol” training provided by the Office of Fraternity and Sorority Advising prior to the date of the event but within the current academic year.

 |10.||Food and Alternative Beverages: